 In 2000 I moved to the UK to become Head of Music Technology at Birmingham Conservatoire.
 Since arriving in Birmingham I started to develop a wide range of activities and resources to integrate new technologies with composition and performance.
 From 2001 to 2005 I directed the Thallein Ensemble, a group of advanced students devoted to new music, promoting the performance of new works and existing repertoire with live electronics.
 Works by Blondeau, Colombo Taccani, Corghi, Fedele, Jodlowski, Leroux, Romitelli were among the many UK premieres by the ensemble.
 In 2003 I created the Conservatoire’s Centre for Composition and Performance with Technology, collaborating on performance and research projects with Jonathan Harvey (the modernisation of his older works that use obsolete technology), Julian Anderson (the electronics of Book of Hours, winner of the 2006 Royal Philharmonic Society Award for large-scale composition) and Luca Francesconi (a new version of the multi-media work Lips Eyes Bang) among others.
 In 2004 I supervised the renovation of the Conservatoire’s Recital Hall, a unique space for the performance of multimedia and live electronics works.

 From 2005 to 2012 I directed Integra – Fusing music and technology, a 3.1m Euro project funded by the Culture programme of the European Union, bringing together conservatoires, research centres and new music ensembles from eight countries to promote live electronic music.
 One of the main outcomes of the project, the software Integra Live, has been widely adopted around the world.
 In 2009 I co-founded with Jamie Bullock the Integra Lab, the research centre devoted to musician-centred interaction design.

 In 2011 I completed an MBA at Warwick Business School with a dissertation on a sustainable model for higher music education, and in the last five years I have become more involved in the management of Birmingham Conservatoire, overseeing strategic projects and the expansion of our international activities in China, South Africa and South America.
-I am also directly involved in the design and construction of a new building for the Conservatoire, due to open in 2017.
+I was also directly involved in the design and construction of the new building for the Conservatoire that was opened in September 2017.